Ryan11c/mathify/README.md

 ## 3. Usage
 1. Log in or sign up to start using Mathify.
 2. Access the discussion forums to collaborate on math problems.
+Includes posting and comment feature which allows interaction.
 3. Use the built-in calculators for solving problems related to calculus, linear algebra, and more.

 ## 4. Future Improvements
 1. Better authentication such as google or email/phone validator
 2. APIs!!
+3. More calculators

 ## This project was very fun to make!
 I hope you guys enjoy it too 👍😎